egrund/SARSA-gridworld/README.md

 # SARSA-gridworld
-This is an implementation of n-step SARSA an a gridworld to be solved by it. <br />
+This is an implementation of n-step SARSA and a gridworld to be solved by it. <br />
 Author: Eosandra Grund <br />
 Date last modified: 20.07.2022 <br />
 Sample execution code in `Main_SARSA.py` <br />